Skip to content

 ts

-import { parseTokens, InMemoryParseCache } from '@lapidist/dtif-parser';
+import { parseTokens, InMemoryTokenCache } from '@lapidist/dtif-parser';

-const cache = new InMemoryParseCache({ maxEntries: 50 });
+const cache = new InMemoryTokenCache({ maxEntries: 50 });

-await parseTokens('tokens/base.tokens.json', { cache }); // parses and caches
+await parseTokens('tokens/base.tokens.json', { tokenCache: cache }); // parses and caches

-await parseTokens('tokens/base.tokens.json', { cache }); // served from cache
+await parseTokens('tokens/base.tokens.json', { tokenCache: cache }); // served from cache

-createParseCache exports the same implementation with configuration defaults.
+createTokenCache exports the same implementation with configuration defaults.
 Provide your own cache by implementing get and set if you need persistence or shared storage.

 Loader configuration